Objectives and competences

 • Speech and thought presentation: from direct to indirect discourse.

-• Style and transitivity: processes and participants.
+• Style and transitivity.

 • Modality and attitude: negative and positive polarity, deontic and epistemic modality, modality discourse markers.